-Tencent to acquire Polish gamedev company Techland
+Tencent to acquire Polish gamedev company Techland.
+UPD: The deal is estimated at $1.6B

 Chinese tech giant Tencent will acquire the majority stake in Wrocław-based independent game developer, maker of the Dying Light series, Techland.
 The financial details of the deal have not been disclosed, but this transaction will supposedly rank among the top 4 on the list of selected acquisitions by the Chinese holding company.